-Below is an overview of global health related study programmes across the University of Copenhagen.
+Below is an overview of two-year global health related master programmes across University of Copenhagen.

 The MSc in Global Health is a research-based, cross-disciplinary MSc programme.
 As a graduate from the programme you will be able to analyse the many interrelated determinants impacting human health and disease ranging on a scale from individual to society, with a focus on the global perspective.